arduino-libraries/ArduinoGraphics/docs/api.md

 #### Description

-Sets the font uses for text.
+Sets the font used for text.
 The library current has the Font_4x6 and Font_5x7 built in.

 #### Syntax